GLP1.tools

 Approved Indications

-Semax is FDA-not approved for: several are approved in Russia and Eastern Europe for stroke recovery, anxiety, or cognitive impairment; not FDA-approved.
+Semax is not FDA-approved for any human indication.
+Status note: several are approved in Russia and Eastern Europe for stroke recovery, anxiety, or cognitive impairment; not FDA-approved.

 Secondary and Pleiotropic Effects